 The other half of the skill is review.
 And on review, the practitioners I spoke with hold strong opinions that do not always agree.

 The data makes the consensus visible where it exists.
-When specifications are unclear, 5 of 7 respondents always review the output before submission, and the remaining 2 review most of the time.
+When specifications are unclear, 6 of 8 respondents always review the output before submission, and the remaining 2 review most of the time.
 This is the tightest consensus in the entire survey.
 Nobody relaxes scrutiny when they are unsure what the code should do.
-Three of the seven (Luca, Noel, and I) apply more scrutiny to unclear-spec work than we would to equivalent human-written code.
+Three of the eight (Luca, Noel, and I) apply more scrutiny to unclear-spec work than we would to equivalent human-written code.
 Nobody applies less.

 5. When should you put it down?